NajmehSaffar/power-bi-sales-dashboard/README.md

 - Which countries contributed most to total sales?
 - Which product category had the highest margin percentage?
 - How do year-to-date sales compare with previous year sales?
+- How can users drill down into the data for more detailed analysis?
 - How can users filter the report by year and continent?

 ## Key Insights